Child Custody Tired of Broken Promises?

 Contact Attorney Emy Cordano for Your Child Custody Case

-After many years of focused advocacy for fathers and mothers in Salt Lake City, I have handled many complex cases involving custody (including those involving allegations of domestic violence and abuse).
+After many years of focused advocacy for fathers and mothers in Salt Lake City, I have handled many complex situations involving custody (including those involving allegations of domestic violence and abuse).
 I can help you seek a protective order or petition for custody of children who are not receiving proper care.
 I have fought successfully for my clients’ parental rights when the court or the Division of Child and Family Services (DCFS) has already taken action.

 Call us today at (801) 901-8159 or contact us online to speak with a Salt Lake City child custody lawyer.